laquiante/ON-01/README.md

 Assumption-02: All hosts (ubuntu 20.04) have a user "cumulus" (password "Academy123") setup for passwordless ssh

-Assumption-03: All switches have the user "cumulus" (password "CumulusLinux!") setup for passwordless ssh
+Assumption-03: All switches have the user "cumulus" (password "CumulusLinux!") setup for passwordless ssh and sudo priv.

 Assumption-04: The oob-mgmt-server expects a password change at first login (old password: "nvidia", new password "Academy123")